New York Attorney General Eric Schneiderman Resigns After Four Women Accuse Him Of Abuse

 Eric Schneiderman has resigned from his position as New York Attorney General in the wake of accusations by four women that he violently attacked them.
 Soon after the allegations became public, some of Schneiderman’s supporters called for him to resign from his position.
-Andrew M. Cuomo said,

-“My personal opinion is that, given the damning pattern of facts and corroboration laid out in the article, I do not believe it is possible for Eric Schneiderman to continue to serve as attorney general.”
+“My personal opinion is that, given the damning pattern of facts and corroboration laid out in the article, I do not believe it is possible for Eric Schneiderman to continue to serve as attorney general,” Andrew M. Cuomo said.

-In similar fashion, Senator Kirsten E. Gillibrand called for Schneiderman to leave his post, saying,
+In similar fashion, Senator Kirsten E. Gillibrand called for Schneiderman to leave his post.

 “The violent actions described by multiple women in this story are abhorrent.
 Based on this extensive and serious reporting, I do not believe that Eric Schneiderman should continue to serve as attorney general.”